2022 Garden and Art Tour of Japan in Autumn

-After a couple of days in Kyoto, you head for Kurashiki, which was once a prosperous trading town during the feudal era.
+After a couple of days in Kanazawa, you head for Kurashiki, which was once a prosperous trading town during the feudal era.
 This delightfully historic and picturesque town has maintained its charming streetscape of traditional black-and-white storehouses, merchant residences and canals lined with willow trees.

 Kurashiki is the home of the Ohara Museum of Art, which has a superb collection of ceramics, paintings and antiquities from Japan, China and other ancient civilizations.